IronWifi/docs/account.md

 ### Changing your Password via Forgot Password

 If for some reason you cannot remember your password, go to the [Login page](https://console.ironwifi.com/login) and click [Forgot Password](https://console.ironwifi.com/forgot-password).
 From here, you will need to enter your IronWifi registered e-mail address and answer to your Security Question.
-We will send you an email with account reactivation steps, so please follow these steps to access your account again.
+We will send you an email with account reactivation steps, so please follow these steps to access your account again.Test2233